iTwin/presentation/packages/hierarchies/README.md

 import { SchemaContext } from "@itwin/ecschema-metadata";
 import { ECSchemaRpcLocater } from "@itwin/ecschema-rpcinterface-common";
 import { createECSchemaProvider, createECSqlQueryExecutor } from "@itwin/presentation-core-interop";
+import { createLimitingECSqlQueryExecutor } from "@itwin/presentation-hierarchies";
+import { createCachingECClassHierarchyInspector } from "@itwin/presentation-shared";

 import {
   createIModelHierarchyProvider,
-  createLimitingECSqlQueryExecutor,
   createNodesQueryClauseFactory,
   createPredicateBasedHierarchyDefinition,
   DefineInstanceNodeChildHierarchyLevelProps,
   HierarchyNode,
   HierarchyProvider,
 } from "@itwin/presentation-hierarchies";
-import { createBisInstanceLabelSelectClauseFactory, createCachingECClassHierarchyInspector, ECSqlBinding } from "@itwin/presentation-shared";
+import { createBisInstanceLabelSelectClauseFactory, ECSqlBinding } from "@itwin/presentation-shared";

 // Not really part of the package, but we need SchemaContext to create a hierarchy provider.
 It's
 // recommended to cache the schema context and reuse it across different application's components to